venkatesh-akhouri/SceneDetect/README.md

 ### Segmentation: SegFormer on Cityscapes

-SegFormer-B0 was finetuned on Cityscapes
+SegFormer-B0 was finetuned on Cityscapes.
 Cityscapes data is heavily class imbalanced like road and building pixels dominate the dataset while classes like traffic light, motorcycle and bicycle are comparatively rare therefore a loss weighting strategy was implemented that helps rare classes without destabilizing training on the common ones.
 For loss weighting strategy E-net style log weighting.

 #### Individual classes IoU
 | Class | IoU |